Updated on May 18, 2022This article was contributed by Sam O'Brien, Director of Digital and Growth for EMEA at RingCentral.

 If you want to reward customers who have already opted into a delivery plan, you could upgrade it.
 Faster delivery is always desirable, so providing next-day delivery for a set amount of time can be a great upgrade.

 If there's one thing people love about the holiday season, it's a holiday gift.
 Remember the phrase: it's the thought that counts?
-These gifts don't need to be big or expensive to make an impact.
+These customer appreciation gifts don't need to be big or expensive to make an impact.
 The act of giving one is enough to show a valued customer your gratitude.
 Whether you give branded swag, a gift card, or another type of holiday gift, customers will love the added detail.

 If you're an e-commerce business, it's easy to package a small bonus with anything shipped out during the holiday season.
 Some smaller businesses include branded swag like a mini chocolate bar, stickers, or a sample of one of their more expensive products.
 Businesses that provide expensive, high-tier products might send along a bottle of wine or a gift basket with gourmet treats.